 Please contact the Community Safety team on 9257 9999 to report any sightings of stray cats wandering in these areas.

 The City of Kalamunda’s Community Safety team do not hire cat traps or assist in the trapping of any cats.
 However you can hire a trap from the Bird and Fish Place in Wattle Grove or High Wycombe Hardware (fees apply).

-Once a cat is trapped in a humane cat trap, please contact the Rangers department who will collect the cat and return the trap back to your property once the cat is impounded.
+Once a cat is trapped in a humane cat trap, please contact the Community Safety department who will collect the cat and return the trap back to your property once the cat is impounded.
 If you are trapping outside of normal Ranger hours, please ensure the trap is situated under cover

 with food and water.